NordicESMhub/containers/_episodes/04-hackathon.md

 >
 {: .callout}

 Results are very similar to what we get on our HPC.
 Timing obtained for Case-5 is a bit surprising to us.
 We did not expect it to exhibit so poor scaling with 504 processors.
+However, we realized afterwards that in these cases, we setup the model to save daily outputs so the runs most likely spent most of the time writing model outputs.

 ### Generate fully coupled NorESM/CESM docker (GNU-compiler)